The range is tied to public local direction evidence rechecked on 20 June 2026, not presented as a timeless national amount.

 Are transfer, photos, or video included?

 Only when the local route page says so.
-Some routes include transfer from an agreed meeting point, some include media in longer formats, and some treat pilot-camera footage as optional.
+Some routes include transfer from an agreed meeting point, some list pilot-camera media inside a route format, and some treat pilot-camera footage as optional or separate.
+Confirm the current media detail with the route owner.
 For Durmitor in the 2026 season, GoPro video is separate at 20 EUR.

 Are platform prices the same as local participation fees?

 Not automatically.
-A platform price card may show a payment path, cancellation wording, reviews, or standardized activity details, while a local participation fee still needs route, inclusion, weather, pilot capacity, and participant-fit context.
+A platform price card may show a payment path, cancellation wording, reviews, or standardized activity details, while a local participation fee still needs route owner, inclusion, weather policy, pilot capacity, logistics, and participant-fit context.

 Is a price request confirmed participation?